Skip to content

 First-time offenders most often see the misdemeanor charge under 24B with the automatic 180-day RMV suspension.
 Many cases resolve through pretrial probation or continuance without a finding (CWOF), which can keep the conviction off the record if the probation period is completed cleanly.

 Repeat offenders, or cases involving manufacturing or distribution of fake IDs, can be charged under MGL Ch.
 267 (forgery and counterfeiting) with felony exposure of up to five years in state prison.
-For broader context, see what happens if caught with a fake ID.
+For broader context, see the criminal process after a fake ID charge.

 RMV License Suspension